 \section{Introduction}

-Deep learning based computer aided diagnosis (CAD) systems that assist radiologists in diagnosing chest X-ray (CXR) images require large amounts of annotated data to be trained.
+Deep learning-based computer-aided diagnosis (CAD) systems that assist radiologists in diagnosing chest X-ray (CXR) images require large amounts of annotated data to be trained.
 Unfortunately, collecting data is challenging due to the cost of annotating images with bounding boxes or lesion outlines by board-certified radiologists~\cite{kim2022accurate,willemink2020preparing}.
 Vision language pre-training (VLP) offers an alternative to costly annotations as it enables models to be trained on large amounts of paired image-text data directly.
 Also, VLP models can learn high-level semantic concepts from text descriptions that cannot be learned from images alone and understand the relationship between images and text~\cite{wang-etal-2022-medclip}.
 For example, several studies~\cite{jia2021scaling,2020_clip} have demonstrated that VLP models trained on 400 million or even 1 billion noisy image-text pairs collected from the internet perform comparably or even better than supervised baselines on a variety of computer vision benchmarks.
 Recent studies, such as \cite{wang-etal-2022-medclip,zhang2022contrastive}, have demonstrated the potential of VLP in the CXR domain by using 200k X-ray image-report pairs to improve over commonly used ImageNet initialization~\cite{deng2009imagenet}, on various downstream tasks ranging from classification to zero-shot retrieval.
-VLP for CXR must go beyond classification and be extended to detection problems as CAD in CXR requires accurate localization of abnormalities.
-To extend VLP methods to detection problems, recent works~\cite{Huang_2021_ICCV,muller2021joint} introduce contrastive learning on local representations of image patches and text tokens.
-For example, LoVT~\cite{muller2021joint} leverages contrastive learning by defining intra-modal pairs in co-embedding space shared by image patches and text tokens.
-Further, LoVT introduces a distance-based contrastive objective for image patches to encode the assumption that neighboring regions contain similar content.